 Add all the remaining ingredients except lemon juice.
 Simmer for an additional 30 minutes or more until all the vegetables and beans are tender.
 Note: You can also remove the ham hocks at this point and add some sliced kielbasa or other sausage to the pot for the final cooking time.

 Just before serving, add lemon juice.
-Serve with garlic bread, cornbread, or crackers.
+Serve with garlic bread, cornbread, or a lovely grilled cheese sandwich.

-- 20 ounce package 15 bean soup mix
+- 20 ounces 15 bean soup mix (recommend Hurst's HamBeens)

 - 1 quart chicken broth